wp-plugins/wp-quicklatex/readme.txt

 == Change Log ==

 = 3.8.0 =
 * Added rendering to SVG.
-Pluging automatically falls back to PNG for old browsers.
 * Fixed minor bug on a server side.

 = 3.7.9 =